• Skip to primary navigation

 The perfect french toast isn’t the same for everyone.
 Some people enjoy it on the crisper side while others like it a bit more soft and tender.
 Because everyone prefers theirs a little differently, here’s how you can make the sourdough french toast of your dreams.

-Firmer texture: add more eggs, soak for a shorter period of time, add less buttermilk
+Firmer texture: add more eggs, soak for a shorter period of time, add less half-and-half

-Softer or soggier texture: use fewer eggs, add more buttermilk, soak for more time
+Softer or soggier texture: use fewer eggs, add more half-and-half, soak for more time

-Crispier exterior: add more sugar, use less buttermilk, cook at a higher temperature
+Crispier exterior: add more sugar, use less half-and-half, cook at a higher temperature

 How to Store Leftovers